 Figure 2.
 Predicted effects of benthic and fishing drivers on potential cropping (A-C) and scraping (D-F) rates.
 Benthic effects are macroalgae (A) for croppers, and available substrate (A, D) and structural complexity (B, E) for both grazing groups.
 Fishing effects are mean length for croppers (C) and management status for scrapers (F).
 Lines and points are grazing rates as predicted by top model sets (≤ 7 AIC units from top-ranking model) holding other covariates to their means, with each model prediction weighted by its AIC weight and error represented as sample variance.
 All visualized covariates had relative effect size ratios > 0.4 (Fig. 1).
 Decile rugs indicate the spread of observed data (in A, top rug is available substrate and bottom rug is macroalgae).

 Feeding data were more highly resolved for scraping herbivores, with all fishes assigned size-based bite areas, and either species- (27 of 35 species, 80.9% of UVC) or genera-specific bite rates (19.1%).
 Scraping rates were greatest on GBR reefs (> 1 m2 min-1 ha-1) and lowest on Maldives reefs (< 0.3 m2 min-1 ha-1) (Figure S4B).
-Scraping rates increased with structural complexity (Fig. 2C) but, in contrast to croppers, were relatively invariant across benthic cover covariates (Fig. 1).
+Scraping rates increased with available substrate (Fig. 2D) and structural complexity (Fig. 2E), but in contrast to croppers, were relatively invariant across benthic cover covariates (Fig. 1).
 Remote reefs had the greatest scraping rates, which were considerably lower on fished reefs than protected ones (Figs. 1, 2D).
 After accounting for these coarse protection effects, scraping was only weakly associated with total fishable biomass and mean fish length (Fig. 1).

-Fish biomass is often used as a proxy for the magnitude of their function, but the relationship between biomass and function is rarely tested.
+Herbivore biomass is often used as a proxy for the magnitude of their function, but the relationship between biomass and function is rarely tested.
 Here, cropping rates were strongly and positively correlated with cropper biomass (R2 = 0.99, Fig. 3A), indicating that the drivers of biomass variation would match tightly to the modelled drivers of cropper function.
 Similarly, scraping rates increased with scraper biomass but with greater levels of unexplained variation (R2 = 0.81) which occurred across the biomass gradient (Fig. 3B).
 Size structure (LFI, the proportion of large-bodied individuals in each assemblage) modified function ~ biomass relationships, with potential grazing function increasing as assemblages became dominated by smaller-bodied individuals (Fig. 3, Table 1).
 Size structure effects were moderately stronger for scrapers (parameter coefficient = -0.317 ± 0.03 standard error) than croppers (-0.087 ± 0.0007).
 For example, at average grazer biomass levels (croppers = 65 kg ha-1, scrapers = 370 kg ha-1), grazing rates were 15% (croppers) and 21% (scrapers) greater in small-bodied assemblages (LFI = 25%) than in large-bodied assemblages (LFI = 75%).

 Figure 3.
 Association between grazing function, grazer biomass, and assemblage size structure.
 Reef-level estimates of cropper algal consumption (A) and scraper area grazed (B) plotted against UVC biomass (log10 scale), coloured by the LFI.
 Lines are model fits of grazing ~ biomass relationships for small-bodied assemblages (solid line: 25% large fish) and large-bodied assemblages (dashed line: 75% large fish), shaded with two standard errors.
 Large fishes are defined as ≥ 15 cm for croppers and ≥ 30 cm for scrapers.

+Table 1.
+AIC selection for grazing function ~ grazer biomass + LFI models.
+Parameter coefficients, AICc and AIC weights are shown for all competing models, ranked by AICc and with the top-ranked model in bold.